mcbeet/beet/packages/lectern/README.md

 say You obtained a dead bush!
 ```

-Embedded directives are striped from the output.
+Embedded directives are stripped from the output.
 You can use multiple directives in a single code block.

 ```json
 // @loot_table minecraft:blocks/diamond_ore